lucasbortolatto/test-automation-assessment-cucumber/README.md

 2. Run `npm install` and wait for the installation to finish;
 3. Optional: Open the project on your favorite IDE;
 3. Run tests using command line running `npm run tests` or using cypress tool `npm run cypress:open`

+Ps: When running using `npm run tests`command, a cucumber report is generated, and it's possible to access it from `cypress/reports/cucumber/cucumber-report.html` and open it using a browser.